 GPU Docs: Now Available on the Web

-The GPU documentation tool that thousands of engineers loved in our IDE extension is now available as a standalone web app.
+The GPU docs tool from our IDE extension, now a standalone web app.

 Why GPU Docs?